- Prevent underage gambling and the consumption of alcohol

 What is the Self-Exclusion Program?

-The program was established to allow people with a gambling problem to voluntarily exclude themselves from casino gaming activities in all Seminole Tribe of Florida Casinos.
-In addition, an excluded individual may not enter any of the Seminole Casinos or utilize the casino's non-gaming facilities (such as Hard Rock Live or any other venue in Seminole Paradise) or any of the restaurants located inside Seminole gaming facilities.
+The program was established to allow people with a gambling problem to voluntarily exclude themselves from casino gambling activities in all Seminole Tribe of Florida Casinos.
+In addition, an ejected individual may not enter any of the gaming facilities (such as Hard Rock Live or any other venue in Seminole Paradise) or any of the restaurants located inside Seminole gaming facilities.

 How do I get placed on the Self-Exclusion list?